tehfailsafe/ObservableLayer/README.md

 ```
 require "ObservableLayer"

+# Optionally create a generic object to store names of properties we can modify
 Store = {}

+# Create a layer
 Box = new Layer
   width: 100
   height: 100

-# setup the layer to observe changes to the Store
+# Setup the layer to observe changes to the Store
 Box.observe(Store, "boxProperties", true)

 # Later we can acccess the Store object and change boxProperties and the Box layer will react.